-- It is one of the methods that companies embrace in order to return cash to the existing shareholders of the company.
-It is a way of share repurchase but is different from traditional share repurchases in certain ways.
+- It is one of the methods companies embrace to return cash to the existing shareholders of the company.
+It is a way of share repurchasing but is different from traditional share repurchases in certain ways.

-- The prices at which companies can repurchase these redeemable shares are already decided during the time of issuing those shares.
+- The prices at which companies can repurchase these redeemable shares are already decided during issuing those shares.

-- Issuing callable preferential shares which can be redeemed in the future provides the company flexibility to choose from whether to go for share repurchase or go for shares redemption.
+- Issuing callable preference shares that can be redeemed in the future provides the company flexibility to choose whether to go for share repurchase or share redemption.

 Simple Example of Redeemable Preference Shares

-Let us assume an arbitrary example in order to see how the shares are redeemed by a company A. Let’s assume that the company during using the redeemable preferential shares had a call option for those share at $180 at the predetermined time frame.
-Suppose the shares are trading at the market price of more than the callable price then the company can call the redeemable preferential shares.
-When the price of the company is lesser than the call price than the company can go for share repurchase instead of redeeming the shares.
-If they are not able to secure a share repurchase they can always fall back for the option of redeeming the shares.
-That way the company has greater flexibility if it has issued redeemable shares.
+Let us assume an arbitrary example to see how the shares are redeemed by a company A. Let’s assume that the company used the redeemable preference shares and had a call option for those shares at $180 at the predetermined time frame.
+Suppose the shares are trading at the market price of more than the callable price.
+Here the company can call the redeemable preference shares when the price of the company is lesser than the call price.
+And the company can go for share repurchases instead of redeeming the shares.
+If they cannot secure a share repurchase, they can always fall back on the option of redeeming the shares.
+That way, the company has greater flexibility if it has issued redeemable shares.

-The redeemable preferential shares if any are reported by the company in its balance sheet in the shareholder’s equity section.
-Below is the snapshot of the shareholder’s section of the balance sheet where the information of redeemable preference shares reported by the company.
+If any, the redeemable preference shares are reported by the company in its balance sheet in the shareholder’s equity section.
+Below is the snapshot of the shareholder’s section of the balance sheet where the information of redeemable preference shares is reported by the company.

-In the example depicted here, there are two sets of redeemable preference shares, one of them is 4000 in the count of shares.
+In the example depicted here, two sets of redeemable preference shares exist.
+One of them is 4000 in the count of shares.

-- The coupon rate paid by the company for this redeemable preference shares is 10%.
+- The coupon rate paid by the company for these redeemable preference shares is 10%.

 - For the other, the share count is 2000.
-The coupon rate paid by the company for this redeemable preference shares is 9%.
+The coupon rate paid by the company for these redeemable preference shares is 9%.

 Advantages of Redeemable Preference Shares